The ATDW website has had a makeover.

 MONA - Museum of Old and New Art

 Looking at art used to be boring.
 It still is, maybe, but at least at Mona, the Museum of Old and New Art, you can get drunk and/or rage against the machine.
-Located just up the river from Hobart (Tasmania's southern capital), Mona's subterranean architecture showcases the highlights (and lowlights) of David Walsh's $110m private collection of art and antiquities, as well as hosting a busy exhibitions program.
-Mona is also home to the Moorilla winery, two restaurants, several bars, accommodation pavilions and more (plus Moo Brew, an off-site brewery).
+Located just up the river from Hobart, Mona's subterranean architecture showcases the highlights (and lowlights) of David Walsh's private collection of art and antiquities, the largest private art collection of art in the southern hemisphere.
+There's art and exhibitions but also live music, library, food, wine, bars, restaurants, a winery (and cellar door), accommodation, recording studio, and a tennis court.
+Mona was designed to be explored—as a space of wonder and experiment—with The O, which you should totally download before you get here.
+Catch the ferry, too.
+You could probably speed through the place in three or four hours, but they recommend you hang around—make a day of it.
 Each June, Mona's Dark Mofo winter festival delves into centuries-old winter solstice rituals and celebrates the dark through art, music, food, film, light and noise.

 Museum of Old and New Art